quintoandar/python-chain/README.md

 #### Using States on Chains

-Every mutation that you do in a chain function will add it on the next function.
+Every mutation that you do in a chain function will add it to the next function.
 You can merge what you have learned both on states and functions by following:

 ```
 import chain